camille-readbean/tp/docs/UserGuide.md

 The user interface is primarily divided into 4 regions are shown by the different boxes.

 1. This is the Command Box.
 Commands are typed here and carried out by the application.
-2. Messages from the command that was ran are displayed here.
-If the command run into a problem, it will display here as well.
+2. Messages from the command that was run are displayed here.
+If the command runs into a problem, it will display here as well.
    For example if the user typed in an invalid command or something unexpected caused the program to not work.
 3. This is the client list.
 Clients are displayed here in cards, see below.
 It is scrollable meaning you can navigate down and up like a webpage or word document.
-4. A Client card hold information relevant to each client.
+4. A Client card holds information relevant to each client.
 The number beside the names of each user is the index.
    This index is used in some commands to specify the client being edited.
 The words in brown boxes are tags a client have.
 It shows all their details along with the number of appointments and next upcoming appointment if any.